Akshay448/cambai-cache/README.md

 1. Clone the repository to your local machine.
 2. Ensure Docker Desktop is installed with Kubernetes enabled.
 3. Execute the deployment script to apply Kubernetes configurations: `$ ./deploy.sh`.
-4. Import the provided Postman collection to interact with the key-value store endpoints.
+4. Import the provided [Postman collection](Cambiai-cache.postman_collection.json) in postman client to interact with the key-value store endpoints.

 # INDEX